louisguitton/guitton.co-hugo/content/posts/2021-01-17-dbt-search/index.md

 For {{< em background-color="#e67700" color="white">}}ranking attributes{{</em>}}, we will build metrics important to us to prioritise tables for our users.
 Keep in mind that we started with 2 use cases ('Jobs to be Done'), so each persona could benefit from a different metric.
 For example, for "dashboard builders", the goal could be to downrank the corner case models so that only models that are "central" are used.
-But for "data auditers", the goal might be to prioritise the models that need attention first.
+But for "data auditors", the goal might be to prioritise the models that need attention first.
 In our case, we will focus on the first persona, and we will use a PageRank-like algorithm (degree centrality [as shown in my previous post]({{< ref "2020-12-20-dbt-artifacts.md#example-application-2-compute-model-centrality-with-networkx" >}})).
 This is great at the start of your self-service analytics journey: dashboard builders might not know